Wharton MBA Core 9.5 course units

 - Advanced Study Project: Management of Health Care Service Businesses, HCMG 890-001 (Fall)

-A number of students choose to enroll in joint degree programs with other schools at Penn, such as the MD, MS in Bioethics, MSN, etc.
+A number of students choose to enroll in joint degree programs with other schools at Penn, such as the MD, MS in Bioethics, MSN, DMD, VMD, etc.

-Students may also pursue a second major in fields such as Marketing, Finance or Information Systems, by completing the requirements in these departments.
+Students may also pursue a second major in fields such as Marketing, Finance or Business Analytics, by completing the requirements in these departments.
 They may take graduate courses throughout the University of Pennsylvania.